Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: Martin Garcia

-Hernandez will make his Derby debut with a one-eyed colt out of Dialed In who was beaten by 14½ combined lengths over his last two graded stakes races.
+Hernandez will make his Derby debut with a one-eyed colt out of Dialed In who was beaten by 14½ combined lengths over his past two graded stakes races.

 No. 2 Max Player (30-1)